Litigation Assistance Fund Board Member

 Christian Munt has been a member of the independent bar since May 2013.

 Prior to going to the bar, he occupied the role of In-house Counsel at Donaldson Walsh and also headed up that firm’s Commercial Disputes and Insolvency section for several years.
-Christian has been recognised in Doyle’s Guide, currently as recommended Junior Counsel in both Litigation & Dispute Resolution and Insolvency & Reconstruction, and previously as one of 20 ‘Rising Stars’ nationally, in each of those categories.
+Christian is currently recognised in Doyle’s Guide as recommended Junior Counsel in the areas of Litigation & Dispute Resolution, Insolvency & Reconstruction and Construction Law.
+He has also been previously recognised in Doyle’s Guide as one of 20 ‘Rising Stars’ nationally, in the categories of Litigation & Dispute Resolution and Insolvency & Reconstruction.

 Admitted to Practice: 1997